 - 2 cinnamon sticks

 - Toss all ingredients into a smaller, round (mini) crockpot.
-Stir in the cocoa powder, put lid on and let it cook for 2 - 2.5 hours.
+Stir in the cocoa powder, put lid on and let it cook for 2 - 2.5 hours on high.
+Stir once or twice to incorporate melted chocolate.

-- Around the 2 - 2.5 hour mark, remove lid and stir.
+- Around the 2 - 2.5 hour mark, remove lid and stir to ensure all combined.
 Pour into a mug, top with marshmallows or whipping cream.